waWanjohi/chess-python/README.md

-## A Chess Game API made with Django
+## A Chess Game backend made with Django